dmx-systems/dmx-documentation/README.md

 cd dmx-documentation/docs
 make html
 ```
-The HTML paches then are in _build/html.
+The HTML files then are in _build/html.